 What is the Registry?

-- The registry collects data on persons presenting to hospital emergency departments as a result of self-harm in the Republic of Ireland.
+The registry collects data on persons presenting to hospital emergency departments as a result of an episode of self-harm, as defined by the Registry.
 The Registry had near complete coverage of the country’s hospitals for the period 2002-2005 and, since 2006, all general hospital and paediatric hospital emergency departments in the Republic of Ireland have contributed data to the Registry.

 - To establish the extent and nature of hospital-treated deliberate self harm in Ireland.